QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 2. Ask open questions during the first (or first few) meetings.
 3. Don't be taken aback if you don't see clear signs of appreciation.
 Ask for confirmation if you're unclear about their opinion.

+### Breaking the ice
+Any topic of discussion is good to start a conversation with.
+You can talk about family, work, hobbies and sports.
+Lithuanians are fond of basketball and their national team is among the best in the world.

+People are referred to by their title and surname.
+Colleagues and supervisors are usually referred to by their first name with Ponas (Mr), Panele (Ms) or Ponia (Mrs) or by title: Doctor, Professor, Director, Principle etc. and sometimes including last names.
+It is important not to address someone by their first name until invited to do so.

+It is advisable to use the information on their business card to determine how to address an associate.
+So, if he or she has a title written in front of their name, then you should address the person by their title and surname

+During a first meeting, Lithuanians will try to be formal and polite, listening very diligently.
+They like to ask questions to be sure that they understand what you are saying.
+Usually, Lithuanians like to build a personal relationship with potential partners before moving the conversation to business.
+It is essential that you try to speed up this process, as it is critical to the success of the discussion and doing business in Lithuania.

 ### General Etiquette
 | Dutch                                                                                                  | Lithuania                                                                                               |
 | -------                                                                                                | -----------                                                                                             |